rwz/cant-parse-emails/README.md

 Can't parse emails
 ==================

-Here's a list of webservices that have no idea how to validate and email address properly.
+Here's a list of webservices that have no idea how to validate an email address properly.
 Hall of shame if you will.